 But Mediawatch-UK says the programme should not be allowed in Britain, even late at night.

-We can no longer ignore the fact that what viewers see on television has an impact on society, said 'outraged' director Vivienne Pattison: Even the Government is asking the producers of soap operas to include safe-sex messages in their programmes now.
+longer ignore the fact that what viewers see on television has an impact on society, said 'outraged' director Vivienne Pattison: Even the Government is asking the producers of soap operas to include safe-sex messages in their programmes now.
 There

-are numerous studies linking exposure to violence on TV with violent behaviour at large and if there is the slightest possibility that explicit sex and violence on screen can cause this harm, is it worth the risk in the
+are numerous studies linking exposure to violence on TV with violent behaviour at large and if there is the slightest possibility that explicit sex and violence on screen can cause this harm, is it worth the risk in the interests of entertainment?

 The lobby group also said it was concerned that children might eventually find the programme online.
 Once this programme is shown on television it will be much easier for children to access – particularly via video-on-demand online services,

 The TV show focuses loosely on the historical figure of Spartacus – a Thracian gladiator who led a major slave uprising against the Roman Republic in 73BC.

 Forget stoic legionaries marching along spear-straight roads; never mind glorious mosaics and monumental architecture; as for heroic literature — no chance.
 The Romans, to judge by this new version of Spartacus, were mainly preoccupied with sex,

 As well as full-frontal nudity, the show features scenes of extreme gore.
 In one gladiatorial fight, the winner slices off his opponent's face and wears it as a mask.